-There is a right way and a wrong way to prepare, but how long to study for the LSAT depends on a few individual factors.
+There is a right way and a wrong way to prepare, but how long to study for the LSAT depends on a few different factors.

 First, it’s essential to recognize that the LSAT is not about memorizing facts.
-It is a cleverly constructed test designed to test intellectual skills.
+It is a cleverly constructed assessment, designed to evaluate intellectual skills.
 Your ability to reason, logic, and work through arguments will be put to the absolute test.

 These qualities and abilities are what law school admissions departments are after.
 If you’re wondering how to get into law school, step one is going to be getting a solid LSAT score.

 Because the LSAT is about abilities, rather than just knowledge, the time it takes to prepare is different for each person.
-Where you start out, your particular strengths, weaknesses, and your other life commitments will all affect how long you should study for the LSAT.
+Where you start out, your strengths, weaknesses, and other life commitments will all affect how long you should study.

 That said, there are some general recommendations that can help you think this through and create the LSAT study schedule that will work best for you.